Mohan790/openhousing/README.md

 The application is then accessible at:

-API: http://localhost:8001/ Web UI: http://localhost:8001/app Swagger Docs: https://openhousing-8q7c.onrender.com/app/ Render Cloud Deployment Deployed the Docker container to Render as a Web Service.
+API: http://localhost:8001/ Web UI: http://localhost:8001/app Render Cloud: https://openhousing-8q7c.onrender.com/app/ Render Cloud Deployment Deployed the Docker container to Render as a Web Service.
 Configured Render to build the Docker image automatically from the repository.
 Exposed port 8001 for serving the FastAPI application.
 Enabled automatic deployments on new commits, allowing updates to be published without manual server configuration.